-- 13.810.3 Planning and Zoning Studies; Design Guidelines.
-In its review and approval of a Final Development Plan for a Development Parcel, the Planning Board shall consider all future planning and zoning studies and design guidelines adopted by the Planning Board for a geographic area containing the Development Parcel. - 13.810.4 Letter of Commitment.
-The Letter of Commitment dated April 8, 2013, by the Massachusetts Institute of Technology shall be binding upon the Massachusetts Institute of Technology and its successors and assigns.
-The issuance of any building permit or certificate of occupancy authorized by a Planned Unit Development Special Permit issued pursuant to this Section 13.80 shall be conditioned upon certification by the Community Development Department and all other relevant City departments to the Inspectional Services Department that all portions of the aforementioned Letter of Commitment are continuing to be met.
+13.810.4Planning and Zoning Studies; Design Guidelines.
+In its review and approval of a Final Development Plan for a Development Parcel, the Planning Board shall consider all future planning and zoning studies and design guidelines adopted by the Planning Board for a geographic area containing the Development Parcel.